goi42/SU-lhcb-MC-gen/README.md

 this in mind&mdash;`submit_to_condor.py <jobname> <path/to/configfile> <your arguments>` should work just fine, as long as your arguments don't conflict with the ones used by this suite.

+> If you add your own command-line arguments, ___make sure they are optional___ (e.g.,
+> have `--` in front of their names) to help avoid potential conflicts with other scripts.

 ### moveFiles.py
 This script contains helpful functions for moving completed jobs from the `run_sys` to the `store_sys`.
 It has many useful options; see the in-file documentation.
+If your job submission goes smoothly, you probably will not have to interact with this file directly.

 ### submit_to_condor.py
 This script is built around `moveFiles.py`.
 It uses the same commandline arguments (plus some